Authors of section

 infection

-After the first debridement of an infected fracture wound, it is usually wisest to defer suture closure.
-Closure may be considered when final debridement has been completed.
+After the first debridement of an infected fracture wound, it is usually wisest to defer primary closure.
+Definitive closure may be considered when final debridement has been completed.

 infection

-Alternative treatment strategies for filling dead space include antibiotic beads or other temporary space fillers (calcium sulphate, bone cement, etc).
-The wound itself should be covered to avoid dessication or contamination.
-This can be done with an impermeable dressing (adherent plastic), or vacuum-assisted closure, as illustrated.
-The latter, by applying sub-atmospheric pressure reduces dead space volume in pliable tissues.
+Treatment strategies for filling dead space include antibiotic beads or other temporary space fillers (calcium sulphate, bone cement, etc.).
+The wound itself should be covered to avoid desiccation or contamination.
+This can be done with an impermeable dressing (adherent plastic), or vacuum-assisted closure device, as illustrated.
+The latter, by applying sub-atmospheric pressure, reduces dead space volume in pliable tissues.

 infection